Subthedev/QuantumX/MAILGUN_SUPABASE_SETUP_GUIDE.md

 ---

-**🎉 You're all set!** Your IgniteX app can now send professional emails from `contact@ignitexagency.com` via Mailgun SMTP.
+**🎉 You're all set!** Your IgniteX app can now send professional emails from `contact@ignitex.live` via Mailgun SMTP.